vdurmont/vdmail/DOCUMENTATION.md

 ## Introduction

-VDMail API is based in the REST architecture in order to keep a predictable behavior.
+VDMail API is based on the REST architecture in order to keep a predictable behavior.

 * We use the common HTTP verbs to perform actions on resources: GET, POST, PUT, DELETE, PATCH
-* JSON will be returned in all responses dfrom this API.
+* JSON will be returned in all responses.
 * HTTP status codes will indicate a success or the type of error that occurred.

 All dates are in ISO 8601 format (example: "2015-03-30T00:16:12.244Z").